RandomStudio/tether/README.md

 Also, a set of tools and conventions built around these standards, to make it easy to set up distributed systems where more than one piece of software needs to communicate with others in a coordinated way, whether on the same host or multiple hosts/devices.

+The Tether approach is about abstracting the underlying hardware and software so that everything from the point of view of the "system" is an **Agent** that can communicate using standardised **Messages**.

 ---

 ## What defines a Tether system